SE::Yandex::Balaboba - Balaboba text parser

 - Generated text

-- Style by which the text was generated
+- Style used to generate the text

 - Link to the image